 Migrating data to Yandex StoreDoc

-To migrate your data to Yandex StoreDoc, transfer the data, write-lock the old database, and transfer the load to the target cluster in Yandex Cloud.
+To migrate your data to Yandex StoreDoc, follow these steps: transfer the data, switch the legacy database to read-only mode, transfer the workload over to the target cluster in Yandex Cloud.

-There are two ways to migrate data from a third-party source cluster to a Yandex StoreDoc target cluster:
+You can migrate data from a third-party source cluster to a Yandex StoreDoc target cluster using the following two methods:

 -